zarchri/photocallenge/README.md

   -In the fornmsection I chooce this picture because I want show thee feeling to photographs togheter and get inspiration from each other.)

   * [Wireframes](#wireframes)
-  * [Features](The website is comprised of a home page, a games page, a high scores page, a 404 error page & a 500 error page.
+  * [Features](The website is comprised of a home page, a gallery page, a signup page, a 404 error page & a 500 error page.

 All Pages on the website are responsive and have: